HVoltBb/konez/README.md

 devtools::install('konez')
 library(konez)
 ```
-2. For this method, you don't need to download anything manually, just run the following two lines of code and you are all set,
+2. For this method, you don't need to download anything manually, but a live internet connection at the time of installation.
+Just run the following two lines of code and you are all set,
 ```R
 devtools::install_github("HVoltBb/konez")
 library(konez)